 Much of the regular educational program is supported by field trips and extra-curricular activities that take students away from the school site.
 Thus, in planning for responding to emergencies, consideration needs to be given to procedures that may occur while students are not at school.
 The following should be considered in developing your plan:

 Use nametags and/or personal identification.
 Nametags should be placed on the clothes that students are wearing and not on coats, jackets, or sweaters.
-Identification bracelets might be considered with younger children.
+Identification bracelets might be considered for younger children.

 A route map and itinerary should be left at the school.
-Also, an accurate list of the names of students, staff, and others should be left.
-A roster of who is riding in each vehicle should also be left at the school
+Also, an accurate list of the names of students, staff, and others should be left at the school, along with a roster of who is riding in each vehicle.